 Come after me, and I will make you fishers of men.
 (Matthew 4:19)

-They made their living pulling up their large nets, full of fish.
+The fisherman made their living pulling up their large nets, full of fish.
 They labored in the hot sun.
 They rowed; they hunted; they spread their nets; they waited.
-Then they acted quickly, decisively.
-They pulled up the nets and dumped everything in the hull; they paddled hard to the shore; they sorted; they salted; the organized and stored.
+Then they acted quickly.
+They pulled up the nets and dumped everything in the hull; they paddled hard to the shore; they sorted; they salted; they organized and stored.

 We can fish for men because God caught us first.
 Almighty God has done two equally amazing things.
 He has laid out the heavens and the earth; He has knit everything together according to His design.
-He has given us life, existence.
+He has given us existence and life.
 He has given us everything as a gift—above all, our very own selves.
 He has formed us, equipped us, empowered us, and presented us to ourselves, saying, Behold, child!
 I give you yourself as a gift!

 We can fish for men because this Light of God has shone.
 The net we use?
 Nothing less than that same eternal and glorious light.
 Why would any human being toil and labor in vain, alone and friendless in a windswept universe arcing towards nothingness?
 No: our Maker made everything with a plan.
 He piled up the mountainsides for a reason.
 And Christ reveals the reason: everything Almighty God does, He does for friendship, for communion, for love.
 Orphans under a silent sky?
 No. When we pray, we pray to our Father.
 And He hears us, and loves us, and knows what we need a hundred times better than we do.

 A human soul can pursue all kinds of things–like fleeting pleasures, or selfishness, or worldly power.
 Or a human soul can sink into slavish laziness.
 But the true reason why a human soul exists is: friendship with God in Christ.
 When we live in the friendship with God that Jesus offers us, then we know ourselves, and we are ourselves.